j-machacek/numgeo-external-solvers/numgeo-pastix/README.md

 5. Create the make file: ```make```

 ## Building numgeo-pastix

-1. Copy the following PaStiX libraries to numgeo-pastix/lib: libpastix.a, libpastixf.a, libpastix_kernels.a, libpastix_starpu.a, libspm.a and libspmf.a
+1. Copy the following PaStiX libraries to numgeo-pastix/lib or numgeo-pastix-starpu/lib:
+	* libpastix.a (from pastix/BuildDir/)
+	* libpastixf.a (from pastix/BuildDir/wrappers/fortran90/)
+	* libpastix_kernels.a (from pastix/BuildDir/kernels/)
+	* libpastix_starpu.a (from pastix/BuildDir/sopalin/, only for the StarPU version)
+	* libspm.a (from pastix/BuildDir/spm/src/)
+	* libspmf.a (from pastix/BuildDir/spm/wrappers/fortran90/)

+	>Note: Dir corresponds to the version of numgeo-pastix you want to build: the serial version (Dir=serial) or the StarPU-version (BuildDir=build_starpu)

 2. Copy the files "pastix_enums.F90" and "pastixf.f90" from pastix/wrappers/fortran90/src/ to numgeo-pastix/Dir/src/ and replace the old ones
 3. Copy the files "spm_enums.F90" and "spmf.f90" from pastix/spm/fortran90/src/ to numgeo-pastix/Dir/src/ and replace the old ones
 4. Open the Terminal in the numgeo-pastix directory